Top 5 This Week

 Portugal26145306

-His 45 assists for Portugal are the most in the national team’s history.
-He is first all-time in goals and sixth all-time in assists.
-That combination has never existed before in professional football.
-It probably never will again.
+His 45 Portugal assists are the most any player has produced for that national team.
+He is the all-time leader in goals and sits sixth all-time in assists.
+That combination of scoring and creating at such a high level has never been seen before in professional football.

 7. Neymar